dex4er/tf/README.md

 The same as `terraform state list` with less verbose output and ANSI stripped.

+If argument misses quotes inside square brackets then they will be added.

 ### `tf mv`

 The same as `terraform state mv` with less verbose output.

+If argument misses quotes inside square brackets then they will be added.

 ### `tf plan`